pkgw/drorg/README.md

-# driver
+# drorg

-Deal with Google Drive.
+Organize documents on Google Drive efficiently.

 This tool is only for highly motivated users at the moment.
 In particular, you can’t use it without registering a Google Cloud Application for OAuth2